WitnessOfThe/multinational-retail-data-centralisation/README.md

 9. How quickly company making sales?

-To perform such query we need to form new column in the table dim_times as agregation statement like  avg( LAG() ) is prohibited.
+To perform such a query we need to form a new column in the table dim_times as aggregation statement like avg( LAG() ) is prohibited.
-Thefore we create new column containing time difference between timestamps in dim_date_times table.
+Therefore we create a new column containing the time difference between timestamps in the dim_date_times table.
 ```
 ALTER TABLE dim_date_times
 ADD COLUMN time_diff interval;